 For over twenty years, Marc Maron has been writing and performing raw, honest and thought-provoking comedy for print, stage, radio, online and television.
 A legend in the stand-up community, Maron has appeared on many television talk shows, including David Letterman, Craig Ferguson, Jimmy Fallon, Jimmy Kimmel, Seth Meyers, Charlie Rose and Bill Maher.
 He has appeared on Conan O’Brien more than any other comedian.

-On the small screen, Maron’s critically acclaimed halfhour scripted series, Maron, will premiere its fourth season on IFC this May.
-The show was created, written, and produced by Maron, who also directed episodes in seasons 2 and 3.
+The critically acclaimed halfhour scripted series, Maron, was created, written, and produced by Maron, who also directed episodes in seasons 2 and 3.
 Seasons 1-3 of Maron can be found on Netflix to stream and the show was nominated for a WGA Award in 2016.
 Marc has also performed guest starring roles in the hit series Girls and Louie and can be seen in the forthcoming feature films Get A Job and Mike and Dave Need Wedding Dates.

 Maron’s first book, The Jerusalem Syndrome: My Life as a Reluctant Messiah, was based on his solo show and is available for purchase on Amazon.com.
 Maron also penned a collection of essays titled Attempting Normal, which was released by Spiegel and Grau in 2013, later making The New York Times’ Best Seller list.
 His first three albums, Not Sold Out, Tickets Still Available and Final Engagement are comedy cult classics, and his release, This Has To Be Funny (Comedy Central Records), was named #1 Comedy Album of 2011 by LaughSpin.com.
 Marc released his stand-up special, Thinky Pain, on Netflix in 2013 and as an album in 2014.
 His most recent special, More Later, premiered on Epix in December 2015 and is also available on Hulu and Amazon Prime.